+iStudies were based on samples taken from the same community prevention study as part of ‘Step into Health Project’.
+There is likely to be overlap between participants, the extent to which could not be determined.

 Primary care interventions included regular face-to-face consultations to increase PA uptake along with monthly motivational messages [22].
 School-based interventions included the provision of a pedometer as well as a rewards-based system to promote increased step count during exercise sessions [19]; other methods used health education alongside group counselling sessions to promote PA uptake [24].
 Workplace PA interventions included reminders for employees to break up sitting time [21], and the promotion of workplace step count challenges [28]; with one of the studies performed as part of the ‘Step into Health’ project in Qatar [28].
 The university-based intervention designed step count goals whilst implementing the use of pedometers to obtain targets [20].
 All of the community-based interventions included goal-setting of 10,000 steps per day, implementing the use of a pedometer or a pedometer app on smartphones; among them five were part of the ‘Step into Health’ programme [25-27,29,30].